What is Financial Analysis?

 The Basis: Financial Statements

-Financial analysis bases on the analysis of the company’s financial statements as per the yearly period end or interim accounts.
+Financial analysis based on the analysis of the company’s financial statements as per the yearly period end or interim accounts.
 These statements are the record or report of all the financial activities and standing of a business or entity.
 It is created in a structured and managed manner which will make it easy to understand.

 There are 3 main financial statements.